Table of Contents

 Visa: If you’re an ex-pat, you’ll need to obtain a visitor’s visa or an equivalent type of visa that allows you to support or participate in the below-mentioned procedures.
 You can obtain it by applying to the Turkish Consulate or the Embassy in your own country.

-Company Type: You need to choose which company type you are going to establish in Turkey, and it must suit your needs.
+Company Type: You need to choose which company type you will establish in Turkey, and it must suit your needs.

-Final Steps: After acquiring the documents mentioned above and properly registering them, your accountant or lawyer will procure for you the crucial company documents.
+Final Steps: After acquiring the documents mentioned above and properly registering them, your accountant or lawyer will procure the crucial company documents for you.
 Once all the order with Registrar Office is performed in the correct validation with the Turkish laws and VAT application is obtained with other essential documents, you can begin running your business.

 Tips on Opening a Business in Turkey